darothen/ai-models-for-all/README.md

 Unfortunately we can't just copy/paste - we need to "stringify" the data.
 You should probably do this in Python or your preferred programming language by reading in the JSON file you saved, serializing to a string, and outputting.
-In a pinch, you can copy/paste the full JSON data into a site like [this one](https://jsonformatter.org/json-stringify-online) and use the resulting string.
-Copy that output string into your `.env`.

 ### Configuring `cdsapi`